Faced with terrorist violence, Mali called to “redouble efforts” to protect civilians

 2023-07-13 11:32:17

 “Murders”, “rapes”, “looting”… A report published Thursday by Human Rights Watch indicates that the violence committed by jihadist groups is increasing in northeastern Mali.
-The NGO calls on the Malian authorities to “redouble their efforts” to protect civilians, and recalls its concerns about the decision to withdraw the UN peacekeeping mission requested by Bamako.
+The NGO calls on the Malian authorities to “redouble their efforts” to protect civilians, and recalls its concerns regarding the decision to withdraw the UN peacekeeping mission requested by Bamako.

 Published on: 07/13/2023 – 13:32